torvalds/linux/Documentation/admin-guide/bug-bisect.rst

-situations early where a bisection would be a waste of time, as nobody would care about the result -- for example, because the problem happens after the kernel marked itself as 'tainted', occurs in an abandoned version, was already fixed, or is caused by a .config change you or your Linux distributor performed.
+situations early where a bisection would be a waste of time, as nobody would care about the result -- for example, because the problem happens after the kernel marked itself as 'tainted', occurs in an abandoned version, was already fixed, or is caused by a .config change you or your GNU/Linux distributor performed.

 Finding the change causing a kernel issue using a bisection
 ===========================================================